Moving Average of Oscillator, OsMA

 The Moving Average Indicator shows the mean instrument price value for a certain period of time.Momentum

-The Momentum indicator measures the amount that a security’s price has changed over a given time span.
+The Momentum Indicator (Momentum) measures the amount that a security’s price has changed over a giv

-Parabolic SAR Indicator was developed for analyzing the trending markets.Relative Strength Index (RSI)

-The Relative Strength Index (RSI) technical indicator is a price-following oscillator that ranges between 0 and 100.